General

 ?>

-This method also works in cPanel for locating the PHP.ini file on a VPS.
-Alternatively, connect via SSH and run:
+This method also works on cPanel to locate the PHP.ini file of a virtual private server or dedicated server.
+Alternatively, connect to the server's terminal using SSH and run the following command:

 php -i | grep 'Configuration File'

-Your SSH client will display the directory, which is usually /usr/local/lib for most web servers.
+Your SSH client will display the directory, which is usr/local/lib for most web servers.
+Alternatively, you can use the find command for Linux to search for the PHP.ini file path.

 display_errors